3lvis/Sync/README.md

 ### Finally

-You are ready to go, check the [Simplify Example](https://github.com/NSElvis/Kipu#real-world-example) or the [Example Project](https://github.com/NSElvis/Kipu/tree/master/Example) for how to use Kipu.
+You are ready to go, check the [Simplify Example](https://github.com/NSElvis/Kipu#real-world-example) or the [Example Project that uses App.net](https://github.com/NSElvis/Kipu/tree/master/Example) for how to use Kipu.

 ## Author